sharpest-minds/hiring-tips/README.md

 # Checklist: how to apply

-1. Don't have a resume?
-Make one.
-[Use this template for the format](http://zokidesign.com/portfolio/free-resume-template/), [and use this template for the content](https://docs.google.com/document/d/1nN8ruroM-Msu8zyFz9rQlzoCjzv6GD5YI8PzP9DJTKc/edit).
-Go through it and correct [these very common resume mistakes](https://medium.com/@avishalom/resume-mistake-bingo-c08df472976e).
-Then go through it _again_, and correct [these other resume mistakes that are specific to ML and data science](https://towardsdatascience.com/the-4-fastest-ways-not-to-get-hired-as-a-data-scientist-565b42bd011e)!

-2. It's a very good idea to add SharpestMinds to your resume.
+1. It's a very good idea to add SharpestMinds to your resume.
 You should mention your mentor's name and company (unless your mentor asks you not to), so that their prestige will rub off on you.
 Keep in mind that we'll continue to support you even after your mentorship ends, so it's correct to say on your resume that you're still at SharpestMinds, even if your term has ended.
 Here's an example of how to include SharpestMinds on your resume:

    ![How to include SharpestMinds on your resume](https://github.com/sharpest-minds/hiring-tips/blob/master/img/sm-in-resume.png)

    **Important:** If you haven't been in the program very long (like 2 months or less), you might want to title this, e.g., "Machine Learning Engineer (Project)" instead of just "Machine Learning Engineer".
 If recruiters see you've only been a Data Scientist for a month, they may wonder why you're trying to switch jobs so soon!

-3. If English isn't your first language (and even if it is), consider using [Grammarly](https://www.grammarly.com) for your resume, blog posts, and emails.
-Hiring managers will often reject you out of hand for misspellings and grammar errors, and Grammarly is an easy way to save yourself from that.

-4. If there's a specific company you're interested in working with, and that company has open source projects on GitHub, it's a *very* good idea to contribute to their open source codebases.
+2. If there's a specific company you're interested in working with, and that company has open source projects on GitHub, it's a *very* good idea to contribute to their open source codebases.
 For example, if you really wanted to be hired by Uber, you could contribute to [this project](https://github.com/uber/ludwig).
 If you have a contribution accepted, you can and should list this on your resume under a section like "Open Source Contributions".

 # Checklist: how to interview